 Before running any update on your WordPress site, you should always make a backup.
 Always.
 While the vast majority of them are safe and will cause no harm, the rare exception occurs, crashes a site, and the changes must be reverted.
-This practice of making backups is even more important when updating WooCommerce because the last thing you want is for your entire inventoryand sales history to go poof with the click of a button.
+This practice of making backups is even more important when updating WooCommerce because the last thing you want is for your entire inventory and sales history to go poof with the click of a button.

-There are a number of backup options to choose from, with one of the most popular being UpdraftPlus.
-It is a free plugin that offers full site backup and restoration, including your WooCommerce database.
+There are a number of backup plugins to choose from, with one of the most popular being UpdraftPlus.
+It is a free backup plugin that offers full site backup and restoration, including your WooCommerce database.
 The process is mostly manual for free users, but you can upgrade to automate certain parts and enable offsite, cloud storage.

 Additionally, Jetpack (which is owned by the same parent company as both WooCommerce and WordPress) has an automatic, daily backup for your WooCommerce store starting at $95 per year.
 If you are running a high-traffic WooCommerce shop, having a daily backup of your inventory and sales is one of the best things you can invest in.

 Regardless of the method, before updating WooCommerce, be sure to back up your site and store.
 Be sure that your backup service includes the wp-content folder as well as the site’s databases, as WooCommerce data is stored in both places.

 One of the biggest mistakes that WordPress users make in general (and not just regarding WooCommerce) is pushing an update live without testing it first.
 Without testing it, you don’t know if there are conflicts with your WordPress version, your theme, or any other plugins that you have installed on your site.